The Getaway (video game): Development

 The hype surrounding the project began in earnest just before E3 2000, when a series of screenshots were published online.
 They revealed a level of detail, showing the identifiable streets near Team Soho's studio.
 Though it has been argued that these shots were actually mock-up pre-renders, it is possible they were taken from actual code that received further detailed vehicle and character models, higher resolution textures and also anti-aliased the final output.

 Although the prototype game was shown behind closed doors, the public was not privy to its results for at least another year.
 It was made playable at E3 2002.
 By then, the project had ballooned, exceeding its development budget many times over.
 Sony Computer Entertainment Europe had a range of other titles in development; however, the decision was taken by Phil Harrison to can many of them, perhaps to allow yet more funds to be poured into The Getaway.
 As a result of this, the axe was to fall on two of its studios, Sony Computer Entertainment Europe Manchester and Sony Computer Entertainment Europe Leeds.

 When the game was launched in December 2002 it was a huge seller across Europe, especially in the United Kingdom.
 Worldwide and particularly in the United States, the game received mixed reviews and sales.
 The fact that it was released around the same time as the hugely-popular Grand Theft Auto: Vice City (to which the game was often compared) also hurt sales, despite a large marketing campaign in the United States.

-The game had a marketing budget of $10.3 million.
+The Getaway had a marketing budget of $10.3 million.
+It cost £5 million to produce.